Eduardo-H/rentx-api/README.md

 **Functional Requirements**
 - It should be able to register a car specification.
 - It should be able to list all specifications.
-- It should be able to list all cars.

 **Business Rules**
 - Shouldn't be able to register a specification for a not existent car.